 What is Ecological Archives?

-Ecological Archives publishes materials that are supplemental to articles that appear in the ESA journals (Ecology, Ecological Applications, Ecological Monographs, Ecosphere, and Bulletin of the Ecological Society of America), as well as peer-reviewed data papers with abstracts published in the printed journals.
+Ecological Archives publishes materials that are supplemental to articles that appear in the ESA journals (Ecology, Ecological Applications, Ecological Monographs, Ecosphere, Ecosystem Health and Sustainability and Bulletin of the Ecological Society of America), as well as peer-reviewed data papers with abstracts published in the printed journals.
 Ecological Archives is published in digital, Internet-accessible form.

 Why publish in Ecological Archives?

-- You save page charges on the print article since there are no charges associated with publishing in Ecological Archives for files under 10 MB.
+- You save page charges on print articles since there are no charges associated with publishing in Ecological Archives for files under 10 MB.

 - Access is completely unrestricted, meaning readers of the print version will be able to access these files regardless of whether they are subscribers.

 - Digital appendices in Ecological Archives provide a major avenue to concise papers.
 For Ecology papers, submissions longer than 20 manuscript pages that do not make use of digital appendices have a very high probability of being rejected and returned to authors for shortening; submissions longer than 30 manuscript pages that do not make use of digital archives are almost certain to be returned for shortening.

 - The online version of your published paper will have direct links to your archives - just a mouse click away!

 In addition, all authors are encouraged to register their data at DRYAD at http://datadryad.org or another appropriate Data Registry.